khaoyy/BIOL3070-Howa/Warm-up-mosquitoes-KaylaHowa.md

 # ABSTRACT

+This report investigates the transmission of West Nile Virus (WNV) in Salt Lake City, UT.
+House finches are a large host body for the transmission of WNV in Salt Lake City.
+We hypothesize that house finches serve as the primary amplifying hosts for WNV due to their high viremia duration and large presence in the Salt Lake City area.
+We predict that locations with a higher ratio of house finches in our blood host analysis are also the same locations with elevated positive tests for WNV.
+Utilizing DNA extraction, PCR, and sequencing of mosquitoes, we can BLAST the sequence to determine what species the mosquito last fed on.
-House finches are a large host body for the transmission of West Nile Virus in Salt Lake City, UT.
-Their large abundance and long duration of detectible viremea aid mosquitoes in the positive transmission of the disease.
+Using this information we can determine that there is evidence to suggest our prediction and hypothesis are correct; their large abundance and long duration of detectible viremea aid mosquitoes in the positive transmission of the disease.

 # BACKGROUND